sihamnimale/OurVoice-project/README.md

 OurVoice intentionally avoids features such as comments or direct messaging.
 This design choice prioritises user safety, autonomy, and emotional comfort, ensuring the platform remains reflective rather than performative.

-This project was developed as part of the Code First Girls Software Engineering Degree
+This project was developed as part of the Code First Girls Software Engineering Degree.

 ## Features
 - Create journal entries (public or private)